 Q: We have a web page with a form on it.
 We would like our visitor's submissions from this form to be emailed to [our person who handles this].
 How can we do this?

-A: MOREnet provides a version of the Matt's ScriptArchive FormMail script for use by web sites hosted within the kinetic Service.
+A: MOREnet provides a version of the Matt's ScriptArchive FormMail script for use by web sites hosted within the Web Hosting Service.
 This script is a free, popular, common, and stable web site utility for taking web form submissions online and turning them into an email which is delivered to an assigned email address within your organization.
-Documentation for using this utility with your kinetic Service hosted web site can be found in the FormMail for kinetic Service section.
+Documentation for using this utility with your hosted web site can be found in the FormMail for kinetic Service section.

-Q: We moved our web content to our new kinetic Service hosted web site and now some of our HTML href links are broken.
+Q: We moved our web content to our new Managed Web Hosting Service hosted web site and now some of our HTML href links are broken.
 The domain name stayed the same and these links worked previously, so why are the links broken now?

-A: The web servers used for the kinetic Service are case sensitive.
+A: The web servers used for the Managed Web Hosting Service are case sensitive.
 If you were

 previously on a non-case sensitive web server, this is the most likely cause.
 Look closely